treeder/flaregun-starter/README.md

 npm start
 ```

-Now you can modify things to make it your own.
+Then view the demo page, make some changes and see it change in real-time.

 ## Database

-### Schema
+### Schema / migrations

-Edit [models.js](./functions/models.js) to update your database schema.
-It uses mostly the same syntax as Lit properties.
+Define models [models](https://github.com/treeder/models) in the [data](./functions/data) folder, then add the class to [migrations.js](./functions/data/migrations.js) to automatically keep your database schema up to date.

 ### Using the database